-5S is one of the first tools that can be applied in a company that is starting down the path of the continuous improvement culture.
+5S is one of the first tools that can be applied in a company that is starting down the path of a continuous improvement culture.
 A 5S implementation helps to define the first rules to eliminate waste and maintain an efficient, safe, and clean work environment.
-It was first popularized by Taiichi Ohno, who designed the Toyota Production System and Shigeo Shingo, who also put forward the concept of poka-yoke.
+It was first popularized by Taiichi Ohno, who designed the Toyota Production System, and Shigeo Shingo, who also put forward the concept of poka-yoke.